 Classes for Children and Teens

-These studios for students ages 3 to 17 combine a visit to the CMA galleries and art making in the classroom.
-Your child can learn about the museum’s treasures while discovering his or her creativity.
-Most classes create a different project each week in various media.
+Summer Session Two choices for twice the fun!
+5 Sat/Jul 1–29, 10:00–11:30 or 1:00–2:30; 7 weekdays, Tue & Thu, Jul 6–27, 10:00–11:30.
+These studios for students ages 3-17 combine a visit to the CMA galleries and art making in the classroom.
+Your child can learn about the museum’s treasures while discovering his or her creativity in the process.
+Each week, classes visit the galleries, then experiment with different techniques based on the masterpieces they’ve discovered.
 Students learn by looking, discussing, and creating.

-Mini-Masters: Color (ages 4–5) Exploration and discovery are encouraged as younger students learn about color and how it’s used in artworks, and then make their own colorful renditions.
+Mini-Masters: Color (ages 4–5) Saturdays only.
+Exploration and discovery are encouraged as younger students learn about color in artworks, then make their own colorful renditions.

-Summer Breeze (ages 5–6) Paint, draw, and construct with the energy of summer, making kinetic forms—from kites and waving flags to things on the wing.
+Summer Breeze (ages 5–6) Paint, draw, and construct with the energy of summer to make kinetic forms—from kites and waving flags to things on the wing.

-Celebrate! (ages 7–8) The CMA celebrates its 100th anniversary this summer.
-We will explore different kinds of celebrations around the world and be inspired to create our own.
+Celebrate! (ages 7–8) Explore different kinds of celebrations around the world and be inspired to create your own.

-Made in America (ages 8–10) Explore the art of Native Americans, settlers, and explorers, turn-of-the-century decorative arts, and contemporary artists.
-We’ll create using a variety of media.
+Made in America (ages 8–10) Explore the art of Native Americans, settlers and explorers, turn-of-the-century decorative arts, and contemporary artists.
+Create using a variety of media.

-Printmaking for Teens (ages 12–17) Mon–Fri/July 25–29 only.
-Create one-of-a-kind monotypes, multiple linoleum-cut prints, and a silk-screened image.
-Study various types of prints in our collection and learn how to print with or without a press.
+Printmaking for Teens (ages 12–17) Weekdays only.
+Create one-of-a-kind monotypes, multiple linoleum prints, and a silkscreen.
+Study various types of prints in our collection, and learn how to print with or without a press.

-Classes with insufficient registration will be combined or canceled three days before class begins, with enrollees notified and fully refunded.
+Cancelation Policy Classes with insufficient registration will be combined or canceled three days before class begins.
+Enrollees will be notified and fully refunded.
 Refunds are issued any time before the beginning of the session.
 After the first class, consideration will be given on an individual basis.